 Career & major exploration

-Through individual meetings, career assessments and job shadowing we can help you explore potential majors and careers to create a roadmap for life after college.
+We’ll help you explore potential careers and majors with one-on-one meetings, career assessments,and even job shadowing to create a roadmap for life after college.

 Tutoring